ayushsrivastava55/disaster-vault/README.md

 pnpm dev
 ```

-The app listens on `http://localhost:3000` and ships with mocked data so you can explore the UX immediately.
+The app listens on `http://localhost:3000` and renders live USGS earthquake data.
-Creating a vault writes to `../data/vaults.json`, which also powers the donation log shown on the dashboard.
+Creating a vault writes to `../data/vaults.json`, which powers the donation log shown on the dashboard with your own interactions.

 ### 3. Start the oracle worker